 Once the interview is complete, the “Justice League” Team (it may sound cheesy to us, but the kids will love it) work collaboratively to ensure prosecution where possible, and help to facilitate the restoration of the child’s health and wellbeing.
 Each child's experience will be different but may include a non-acute medical exam and a bed in our short-term crisis housing, as well as any mental health services needed.

 The Children’s Legacy Center will be linked arm-in-arm with our kiddos and their families throughout the court process—and even longer if needed—to provide counseling, art, music, and play therapy services.

-One unique feature of our center, that makes it stand out from other models we researched, is the inclusion of six to ten crisis beds for foster children, commercially sexually exploited children (CSEC), or homeless teens who come through our facility.
+One unique feature of our center is the Emergency Assessment Center.
+It is the inclusion of six crisis beds for foster children, commercially sexually exploited children (CSEC), or homeless teens who come through our facility.
 The housing will be used as a crisis stay until CPS can find an appropriate housing option.

 The Founding Committee made the decision to include the housing component due to the desperate need for such a facility in Shasta County.
 The facility will be licensed through the State of California and we will ensure proper safety measures, as well as a separation of the temporary residents from those who are receiving services.

 We are very excited to provide a safe, beautiful, and welcoming environment for the children of our community who need it most.